johnkerl/miller/go/README.md

 # Status of the Go port

 * This will be a full Go port of [Miller](https://miller.readthedocs.io/).
-Things are very rough and very iterative and very incomplete.
+Things are currently rough and iterative and incomplete.
 I don't have a firm timeline but I suspect it will take a few more months of late-evening/spare-time work.
 * The released Go port will become Miller 6.0.
 As noted below, this will be a win both at the source-code level, and for users of Miller.
 * I hope to retain backward compatibility at the command-line level as much as possible.
 * In the meantime I will still keep fixing bugs, doing some features, etc. in C on Miller 5.x -- in the near term, support for Miller's C implementation continues as before.